NickCulbertson/Social-Media-Icon-Animations/README.md

-# Free Social Media Button Animations | Green Screen or Transparent Background
+# Free Social Media Icon Animations | Green Screen or Transparent Background
-Social Media button animations with green screen or transparent background for your videos.
+Social Media icon animations with green screen or transparent background for your videos.
 Feel free to use it on your YouTube videos.
 Permission is not needed, just don't repost the full social media video files as-is or duplicate for redistribution.
 I hope it comes in handy!

 ## Features